Music, B.A. Program (120 units)

 Arranger • Choral Director • Composer • Concert Artist • Conductor • DJ • Film/Video Composer • Freelance Performer • Jazz Musician • Music Professor/Teacher • Musical Theater Director • Symphony Member

-Students wanting to select music as a major are expected to have had a variety of pre-college cognitive and affective experiences, such as high school performance, high school theory programs, individual private instruction with music professionals, or music professional experiences.
-Admission to the major in music is determined by audition.
-Students must complete this audition and be accepted to the department prior to being accepted in the major.
+Students who wish to study music as a major are expected to have had a variety of pre-college cognitive and affective experiences, such as high school performance, high school theory programs, individual private instruction with music professionals, music professional experiences, or evidence of creative activity.
+Admission to the major in music is determined by audition or submission of a creative portfolio such as compositions or recordings.
+Students must submit an audition video or a creative portfolio and be accepted to the department prior to being accepted into the major.

 To receive applied lessons, an undergraduate student must be enrolled for a minimum of five (5) units, two of which must be in any music course other than major performance activities and applied music.